Hexheld/hexheld-docs/MD/Pilot16.md

 The operand specifies a memory access where the offset portion is the calculated sum of two values.
 If the sum exceeds `$FFFF`, it will wrap back to `$0000` and continue up from there.

-The following variations of indexed addressing are available:
+The following variations of displacement-indexed addressing are available:

 | Variation | Syntax |
 | :-: | :- |